Timothy J. Mara

-Biography
+Early life and Career

 Tim Mara was the son of Jack Mara, one of the two owners of the Giants with his brother Wellington.
 His grandfather, also named Tim, was the founder of the franchise having started it in 1925.
-Tim's father was named co-owner with brother Wellington beginning in 1930, but once Jack died in 1965 Tim, along with mother Helen and sister Maura, took over his father's stake in the team and Tim took the active role in day-to-day operations that his father had.
+Tim's father was named co-owner with brother Wellington beginning in 1930, but once Jack died in 1965 Tim, along with mother Helen and sister Maura, took over his father's stake in the team.
+However, Helen and Maura had little interest in the Giants and allowed Tim to vote their shares as well as his own.
+This effectively made Tim a full partner with Wellington, and he took the active role in day-to-day operations that his father had.
 At the time the younger Tim Mara took over, the Giants were in a state of decline, having just come off a two-win season that followed a trip to the NFL Championship game.

+Feud with Wellington

 Tim and his uncle Wellington had a somewhat frosty relationship, mainly due to a clash in styles.
 Whereas Wellington Mara was more of a laid-back owner, his nephew was very outspoken and would not hold back from criticizing the team.
 Tim was also notorious for running the Giants in odd ways, such as changing parking arrangements one hour before a game.
 The personality conflict took an ugly turn by 1968.
 Things had come to such a head by 1979, Wellington and Tim were not speaking to each other at all.
 In that year, Mara upset his uncle by pushing to have former Washington Redskins coach George Allen, who Wellington Mara was not fond of, hired to replace John McVay as the Giants' coach.
 (Ray Perkins was eventually hired).
 To make matters worse, Mara and his uncle were dealing with a revolting fanbase who was tired of seeing year after year of losing teams.
 The Giants had tallied only two winning seasons since their last title game appearance in 1963.
 Both men endured criticism for what was perceived as a lack of ability to see that or more of a concern over their personal squabbles than over the football teams.
-The Giants had actually bottomed out a year earlier, when a sure win over the Philadelphia Eagles turned into a shocking loss when Herman Edwards recovered a fumbled handoff and took it all the way back for a touchdown.
+The Giants had actually bottomed out a year earlier, when a sure win over the Philadelphia Eagles turned into a shocking loss when Herman Edwards recovered a fumbled handoff and took it all the way back for a touchdown that turned a Giant victory into a defeat.